Accelerating Distributed Optimization via Fixed-time Convergent Flows: Extensions to Non-convex Functions and Consistent Discretization: Main results

 Our approach to fixed-time multi-agent distributed optimization is based on first designing a centralized fixed-time protocol that relies upon global information.
 Then, the quantities in the centralized protocol are estimated in a distributed manner.
-In summary, the algorithm proceeds by first estimating global quantities ($g^*$ as defined in \eqref{eq:g_star}) required for the centralized protocol, then driving the agents to reach consensus ($x_i(t) = \bar x(t)$ for all $i\in \mathcal V$), and finally driving the \textit{common} trajectory $\bar x(t)$ to the optimal point $x^*$, all within a fixed time $T$.
+In summary, the algorithm proceeds by first estimating global quantities ($g^*$ as defined in \eqref{eq:g_star new}) required for the centralized protocol, then driving the agents to reach consensus ($x_i(t) = x(t)$ for all $i\in \mathcal V$), and finally driving the \textit{common} trajectory $x(t)$ to the optimal point $x^*$, all within a fixed time $T$.
 Recall that agents are said to have reached consensus on states $x_i$ if $x_i = x_j$ for all $i, j\in \mathcal V$.
-To this end, we define first a novel centralized fixed-time protocol in the following theorem.
-Note that in the centralized setting, the states of all the agents are driven by the same input $g^*$ and are initialized to the same starting point.
-In a distributed setting, this behavior translates to agents having reached consensus and subsequently being driven by a common input (see Remark \ref{remark cent dist}).
+To this end, we define first a centralized fixed-time protocol.
+Note that agents' states are driven by the same input under centralized settings and are initialized to the same starting point.
+In a distributed setting, this behavior translates to agents having already reached consensus and subsequently being driven by a common input (see Remark \ref{remark cent dist}).
+This section presents a Hessian-free, first-order dynamical system that achieves convergence to the global optimum of strongly convex team objective function in a fixed time.
 We make the following assumptions for the results in this section.